Zenit Zenitar 16mm ƒ/2.8 fisheye:

 Well, first of all: is a prime vintage manual lens so, thinking of that, I'll go to describe the specs.

-review summary) but this time I was very surprised in use of this little monster: is super compact (64х49 mm, from the support end) considering which is an old lens concept (renewed in 2015 for coatings, design and new mounts, info confirmed by Zenit Russia), is maded entirely of metal and got the manual CLICKED ƒ/n diaphragm regulation which reminds me my first old times when I was using manual lens on my Pentax camera (and I was owner of the Helios 44 too!).
+As you know I got attempt in other much more modern prime wideangles (and if you don't know, please check my review summary) but this time I was very surprised in use of this little monster: is super compact (64х49 mm, from the support end) considering which is an old lens concept (renewed in 2015 for coatings, design and new mounts, info confirmed by Zenit Russia), is maded entirely of metal and got the manual CLICKED ƒ/n diaphragm regulation which reminds me my first old times when I was using manual lens on my Pentax camera (and I was owner of the Helios 44 too!).
 Ergonomics are very good and controls are precise and smooth.

 The optical scheme is composed by 11 lens subdivided in 7 groups and doesn't support standard filters but got special screwmount filters in the bayonet (indeed mine was included of uv filter).
 Very happy to have found the depht of field scale printed in the body, with very nice Zenit logo.